cjoakim/azure-cosmosdb-synapse-link/presentation/presentation.md

   - CosmosDB stores JSON
   - Attribute names are mormalized: {"id": 1, "Name": "fred", "name": "john"}
   - Addtibute names with odd characters: colons, semicolons, parens, =, etc

-- Two Schema Types:
+- **Two Schema Types**

   - **Well-defined**
-    - Default option for SQL (CORE) API accounts
+    - Default option for CosmosDB/SQL API accounts
     - The schema, with **datatypes**, grows are documents are added
       - Non-conforming attributes are ignored
-        - doc1: {"id": "1", "a":123}      <-- "a" is an integer, added to schema
+        - doc1: {"id": "1", "a": 123}      <-- "a" is an integer, added to schema
-        - doc2: {"id": "2", "a": "str"}   <-- "a" isn't an integer, ignored
+        - doc2: {"id": "2", "a": "str"}    <-- "a" isn't an integer, is ignored

   - **Full Fidelity**
-    - Default option for Azure Cosmos DB API for Mongo accounts
+    - Default option for CosmosDB/Mongo API accounts
     - None of the above dataname normalization or datatype enforcement
     - Can be optionally be used by the SQL API
       - az cosmosdb create ... --analytical-storage-schema-type "FullFidelity"